Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries

-We can use the fact that our spin chain only has $L$ sites, which implies $(S^+)^p=0$ for $p>L$, to extend the upper limit of the sum from $L$ to infinity.
-We can also absorb one of the $(2a_1 u)^L$ into the sum if we extend the lower limit of the sum to $p=0$.
+In addition, we can use the fact that our spin chain has $L$ sites, which implies $(S^+)^p=0$ for $p>L$, to extend the upper limit of the sum from $L$ to infinity.
+We can also absorb one of the factors $(2a_1 u)^L$ into the sum if we extend the lower limit of the sum to $p=0$.
 This allows us to formally write the sum as an exponential, giving us the leading order in (\ref{tau}).

 Now that we have constructed the leading order contribution, we can move to the next-to-leading order.
 The method to construct it is exactly the same as for the leading order, the only difference being that we have to substitute either one of the terms linear in $u$ by a term constant in $u$ or a term quadratic in $u$ by a term linear in $u$.
 This amounts to performing the following sums

 Despite its daunting look, we can apply the same logic we have used to compute the leading order.
 Instead of computing the sum as it is, we treat it as the combinatorial problem of counting all the possible ways we can replace the factors $R^{(1,1)}_{0,a}$ in (\ref{basicproduct}) by other contributions, considering terms with different powers of the deformation parameters separately.